farwaali08/school-district-analysis/README.md

 ![alt_text](https://github.com/farwaali08/school-district-analysis/blob/f01c68852ace92c7335850f461e7531e874e4491/SCHOOL_SUM_REFAC.png)

 The omitted test scores negatively impacted all performance metrics.
-The average test scores for both reading and math were not impacted as greatly as the passing percentages, which all dropped by nearly 30%.
+The average test scores for both reading and math were not impacted as greatly as the passing percentages, which all dropped by nearly 30% each.

+## **SCHOOL RANKINGS**

+The omitted data caused THS' performance to drop as a result, removing them from the Top 5 peforming schools.
+The Bottom 5 ranking was not impacted.